andrejbauer/plzoo/index.md

 The following languages are on display:

-{% include language-list.markdown %}
+{% include language-list.md %}

 ## Usage

 The languages are not really meant to be used.
 Rather, you should [read and study the source code](https://github.com/andrejbauer/plzoo/tree/master/src), which is decorated with ample comments.
-Also, each language `lang` has its own `README.markdown` and `example.lang` in the subdirectory `src/lang`.
+Also, each language `lang` has its own `README.md` and `example.lang` in the subdirectory `src/lang`.

 Nevertheless, all the language are fully functioning miniature versions of real languages